caryjim/caryjim/README.md

 - 🔭 I’m teaching a graduate-level course on using Python for Exploratory Data Analysis.
 - 🌱 I’m exploring ways to leverage cloud-based data apps like Shiny and Steamlit to deploy interactive data visualizations.
-- 👯 I’m interested in projects related to measurement or psychometrics,let's connect!
+- 👯 I’m interested in projects related to educational measurement or policy analysis, let's connect!